motorina0/codenvy/DOCS.md

 CODENVY_GOOGLE_CLIENT_ID=yourID
 CODENVY_GOOGLE_SECRET=yourSecret
 ```

+### Workspace Limits
+You can place limits on how users interact with the system to control overall system resource usage.
+You can define how many workspaces created, RAM consumed, idle timeout, and a variety of other parameters.
+See "Workspace Configuration" in the `CODENVY_CONFIG/codenvy.env` file.

 ## Logs and User Data
 When Codenvy initializes itself, it creates a `/instance` folder in the directory to store logs, user data, the database, and instance-specific configuration.
 Codenvy's containers are started with `host:container` volume bindings to mount this information into and out of the containers that require it.
 You can save the `/instance` folder as a backup for an entire Codenvy instance.